Published market hub · 2026-05

-St. Louis, MO city: start in ZIP 63110 (Tower Grove South proxy) before you widen the screen
+St. Louis, MO: start in ZIP 63104 before you widen the search

 DSCR quick screen

-Use about $1,177/mo as the public first-pass PITIA ceiling at a 1.20x DSCR screen, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Use about $1,013/mo as the public first-pass monthly payment ceiling at a 1.20x DSCR read, then pass on deals that need materially more room before taxes, insurance, vacancy, and capex.

 • Directional only.
 Pressure-test the payment range in the calculator before application.